craigmbooth/aissist/README.md

 # AI Assistant

+AIssist is a simple, but capable command-line-interface (CLI) to chat with OpenAI's cutting-edge AI models.

+Install me with `pip install aissist`.
+Set the `OPENAI_API_KEY` environment variable to be your OpenAI API key, then type `ai`.

+## Why AIssist?

 This library was written to scratch a personal itch.
 I have found GPT 3.5 to be incredibly useful in my day-to-day coding activities, but also found that having to go to a web browser and interact there was tedious.
 What I really wanted was a tool that would:

 1. Be accessible from a simple command line prompt (`ai`)